bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::note

-This method will return null if the feature flag is missing in the SDK.
+This method will return null if the feature flag is missing in the SDK's cache.

 :::